ordina-jworks/ordina-jworks.github.io/_posts/2016-04-19-Lagom-First-Impressions-and-Initial-Comparison-to-Spring-Cloud.md

 Lightbend's rebranding could be interpreted as a move away from a Scala-oriented company towards a more Java-minded company.
 In that regard it would make sense to lower the initial learning curve especially for a rather trivial component such as a building tool.
 After all, the most important thing to achieve adoption is allowing people to easily get started with the new technology.
-We think that providing integration for Maven or Gradle would have a positive effect on the adoption rate.
+We think that providing integration for Maven or Gradle would have a positive effect on the adoption rate and although it may not be trivial to implement, it should help convince Java developers to give Lagom a go.

 **Google's Guice** has been chosen for dependency injection since it's a lightweight framework.
 What is remarkable is that Guice is used as well for intermicroservices calls.